GOD’S COMMUNITY GARDEN

 DOWN EAST MISSION WREATH PROJECT

 These are fresh, high-quality, hand-made, fragrant Balsam Fir wreaths from Maine.
 This project supports our PUMC Youth Group and the Down East Maine Missions in economically challenged Washington County, Me.
 24” wreath (door size) decorated with a traditional red bow for $24.
 A true ‘taste’ of Maine for the holidays!
 Wreaths delivered to PUMC the Sat. after Thanksgiving.
 All proceeds benefit the church.
 Contact Beth Velzis or the church office with any questions.

 ROPE OF LOVE

-Started in 2008, the church hosts a Thanksgiving dinner for anyone in the community.
-In addition to a sumptuous Thanksgiving dinner with all the trimmings, music is provided to enhance the day’s activities.
-Our church family receives many contributions from the community to assist with this project of providing Thanksgiving dinner for those who might otherwise be alone, or unable to make a dinner for themselves.
+Started in 2008, the church hosts a Thanksgiving dinner for anyone in the community who wishes to break bread together and share fellowship on this special day.
+This year we will be serving a complimentary Thanksgiving dinner from 12pm – 2pm on Thursday, November 28.
+Volunteers from the church will prepare and serve dinner to those who might otherwise be alone, or unable to make a dinner for themselves.